open-contracting/standard/standard/docs/en/schema/records_reference.md

 ### Release list

-The releases that make up a contracting process may be provided in two ways:
+The releases that make up a contracting process can be provided in two ways:

 * URLs and metadata for each release; or
 * Embedded copies of the release;